Eckankar/youtube-snipper/README.md

 # YouTube Snipper 🎬✂️

-**YouTube Snipper** is a powerful yet user-friendly web application that lets you extract and combine the best moments from any YouTube video (or other supported video sources) into a single compilation clip.
+**YouTube Snipper** is a simple little web application that lets you extract and combine the best moments from any YouTube video (or other supported video sources) into a single compilation clip.
 Perfect for creating highlight reels, funny moment compilations, or condensing long videos into their most valuable segments.

 ## ✨ What Does It Do?